serenity-is/docs/getting_started/starting_serene.md

 ![Login Screen](img/login_screen.jpg)

-The sample application includes old and famous Nortwind data along with services and user interface for editing it that is mostly produced by Serenity Code Generator.
+The sample application includes old and famous Northwind data along with services and user interface for editing it that is mostly produced by Serenity Code Generator.